Skip to content

 help center screenshot 16.06.22

-Implement your meeting management solution
+5. Implement your corporate meeting management program

 • Establish a point of contact: Have one person in charge of fielding questions and reporting any issues.
 (In larger companies, you may need to select a team as the point of contact.)